peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 target samples.

-Currently the provided references sequences (and thus classification databases used) lack any markers for *Beta vulgaris*, *Cycas revoluta*, *Parapenaeopsis* sp., *Triticum aestivum* or *Zea mays*.
+Currently the provided references sequences (and thus classification databases used) lack any markers for *Beta vulgaris*, *Parapenaeopsis* sp., *Triticum aestivum* or *Zea mays*.
 Most of these were present at only a few percent dry weight, and are likely present below the default minimum abundance threshold.
 This explains the false negatives.

 Conclusion
 ----------